Limit theorems and soft edge of freezing random matrix models via dual orthogonal polynomials: De Boor-Saff duality and the covariance matrices

+In our opinion, our representation in (\ref{covarmatwithchristoffel}) is slightly nicer than (\ref{covariance-a-de}) in the Hermite case.
 In the Laguerre case we have a corresponding picture.
 However, here our formula (\ref{covarmatwithchristoffel}) has the same structure as in the Hermite case, while the corresponding formula in \cite{DE2} is much more involved.

-In the Jacobi case, there do not exist formulas for the entries of $\Sigma_N$ in the literature as far as we are aware. \end{remark}
+In the Jacobi case, there do not exist formulas for the entries of $\Sigma_N$ in the literature as far as we are aware.

 All preceding results for $\beta$-Jacobi ensembles were stated in trigonometric coordinates as only in this case the eigenvalues and eigenvectors of the (inverse) covariance matrices of the limit are known; see Theorem \ref{ev-main}.
 On the other hand, all trigonometric results above can be easily transfered to classical $\beta$-Jacobi ensembles.
 We briefly collect these results here.
 We follow \cite{F, K, KN, Me, HV} and consider the $\beta$-Jacobi random matrix ensembles for $k_1,k_2,k_3\ge0$ with the joint eigenvalue distributions $\mu_{(k_1,k_2,k_3)}$ with the densities